How To Cycle A Fish Tank In 24 Hours (Emergency Cycling)

 Another way to introduce some beneficial bacteria needed to cycle your tank is by using some substrate from an established aquarium.

 Like water or filter media, using substrate from a cycled tank will introduce some of the bacteria needed to cycle your tank.
-The substrate will hold a high amount of bacteria, however, it is not as effective as using a filter or water from an established tank.
+The substrate will hold a high amount of bacteria, but it is not as effective as using a filter or water from an established tank.

 Use Commercially Available Bottled Bacteria